Find Grad Schools

 21 Yearly Graduations

 The 8th most popular school in the country for behavioral science majors who are seeking their master's degree is Rowan University.
 Each year, around 19,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,250 per year, while in-state graduate students, on average, pay $14,380 per year.
+The average in-state tuition for full-time undergraduates is $10,715 per year, while in-state graduate students, on average, pay $13,695 per year.
 During the most recent year for which we have data, 21 people received their master's degree in behavioral science from Rowan.
-Of these students, 80% were women and 70% were members of underrepresented racial-ethnic groups.
-Rowan University behavioral science graduates who receive their master's degree go on to jobs earning a median salary of $68,425.
+About 90% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #9